dmadison/Adalight-FastLED/README.md

 - LED data pin
 - LED type

+If you are using a 4-wire LED chipset like APA102, you will need to uncomment the `PIN_CLOCK` line and set that as well.

 Upload to your Arduino and use a corresponding PC application to stream color data.
 You can get the Processing files from the [main Adalight repository](https://github.com/adafruit/Adalight), though I would recommend using [Patrick Siegler's](https://github.com/psieg/) fork of Lightpacks's Prismatik, which you can find [here](https://github.com/psieg/Lightpack/releases).

 ## Additional Settings